4xxi/skeleton/README.md

 It's main idea is to keep simplicity of official Skeleton, while adding must-have dependencies and default configs used in 4xxi for developing majority of the projects.
 It contains bare Symfony Skeleton with the following additions:

-* A minimal set of must have bundles for production environment
+* A minimal set of must-have bundles for production environment
     * ORM Pack (Doctrine + Migrations)
     * FrameworkExtraBundle (Annotations)
     * MonologBundle